The Little Mole

-The Little Mole (Czech: Krtek, Krteček) is a series of cartoons as well as the name of their title character, created by Czech animator Zdeněk Miler between 1957 and 2002.
+The Little Mole (Czech: Krtek, Krteček) is a series of cartoons as well as the name of their title character, an anthropomorphic mole, created by Czech animator Zdeněk Miler between 1957 and 2002.
 The first short film premiered at the 1957 Venice Film Festival, where it won the award for the best directing achievement.

 History

 Little Mole was first seen in 1956 in Prague, when Miler wanted to create a children's cartoon about how flax is processed.
 He wanted a strong Disney influence to the cartoon by choosing an animal for the leading role, and decided to pick a mole after stumbling over a molehill during a walk.
 The first film, called Jak krtek ke kalhotkám přišel, had its premiere at the Venice Film Festival in 1957, where it was awarded two Golden Lions.
 Production of further episodes started in 1963 and since then, around fifty episodes have been created.

 The first episode of the cartoon was narrated, but Miler wanted the cartoon to be understood in every country of the world, so he decided to use his daughters as voice actors, reducing the speech to short non-figurative exclamations in order to express the mole's feelings and world perception.
 Miler's daughters also became the bottleneck of the creation process as they were the ones who got to see the whole film first, thus Miler was able to decide whether the message of the movie was able to get to children or not.

 The only episode where the mole talks is the first one.
 In the United Kingdom, the cartoons were transmitted by BBC with English narration by Colin Jeavons.
 Book adaptations were also published in English.